Canon XT vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the XT) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XT and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the XT and the D750 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XT and D750 can be found, respectively, in the Canon XT Manual (free pdf) or the online Nikon D750 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XT and the Nikon D750?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.